SPICExLAB/spice-lab.org/README.md

 ## Updating Team Profiles

+1. **Profile information:**:
-Team profiles are stored in the src/content/people/team.json file.
+Team profiles are stored in the ```src/content/people/team.json``` file.
 Each team member is represented as an object in the JSON array.
 To update or add a profile, edit this file and follow the structure

-### Adding Headshots
+2. **Adding Headshots:**
-Save the headshot image in the src/content/people/headshots/ directory.
+Save the headshot image in the ```src/content/people/headshots/``` directory.
 Ensure the photo field in the team.json file matches the filename of the headshot.

 ## Adding Projects and Publications
-Projects and publications are stored as MDX files in the src/content/projects/ directory.
+Projects and publications are stored as MDX files in the ```src/content/projects/``` directory.
 Each project should have its own subdirectory containing an index.mdx file (this will create a project page for it) and any related images.

 ```
 src/content/projects/YourProjectName/